 For the first time on Ardua, I looked around.
 I mean, I looked out of the windows on the station, and I explored the caves today, but this was the first time I really looked around at Ardua itself.
 Not the light shimmering in the atmosphere, not the station offset by the sun, but Ardua itself.
 It was actually a very desolate and dull place for the most part.

-I looked off the tabletop cliff we were standing on, and all I saw for miles and miles, was rock.
+I looked off the tabletop cliff we were standing on and all I saw for miles and miles, was rock.
 It reminded me of the Grand Canyon, but there was absolutely no sign of life that could be seen.
 It was just rock.
 If you take away the atmospheric oddities that made Ardua so beautiful, you’d be left with a barren, worthless piece of rock.

 “What else is there to do?”
 I asked.